sf-wdi-24/modules/week-01-controlling-the-dom/day-03/drill/readme.md

   ];
   ```

 7. I made a mistake with my favorite foods.
-How can I find the index of "Donuts" and remove it? (splice)
+How can I find the index of "Donuts" and remove it? **Hint:** Look up the `splice` array method.

-8. My friends want to know what my 5th to 10th favorite foods are. (slice)
+8. My friends want to know what my 5th to 10th favorite foods are. **Hint:** Look up the `slice` array method.

+### Object Literals

 1. How would you represent the following data using an object literal?
 Then update John's address to "1234 Park Ln".